Pitkin County Courthouse

 The Pitkin County Courthouse is located on East Main Street (State Highway 82) in Aspen, Colorado, United States.
-It is a large brick building erected in the late 19th century that serves as offices not just of Pitkin County's courts but its other governmental agencies, and the Aspen police.
+It is a large brick building erected in the late 19th century that serves as offices of Pitkin County's courts.
 A landmark of the city, it was listed on the National Register of Historic Places in 1975.

 Like many courthouses, it has a statue of Lady Justice in the front.
 Unlike many of the other such statues, she is depicted without a blindfold.
 In the late 20th and 21st centuries, as Aspen became a popular destination for wealthy and famous people, the courthouse has seen several high-profile defendants and litigants, from Ted Bundy to Charlie Sheen.